Seminole Wars: East Florida (east side of Apalachicola River)

 Two Indian leaders, Josiah Francis (Hillis Hadjo), a Red Stick Creek also known as the "Prophet" (not to be confused with Tenskwatawa), and Homathlemico, had been captured when they had gone out to an American ship flying the Union Flag that had anchored off of St. Marks.
 As soon as Jackson arrived at St. Marks, the two Indians were brought ashore and hanged without trial.

-Jackson left Fort St. Marks to attack the Native American Bolek's (aka "Bowlegs") old town and maroon villages (Nero's town) along the Suwannee River near the current Old Town, FL.
-On 12 April, en route to the Suwannee the U.S. army and allied Native Americans led by William McIntosh, found and attacked a Red Stick village led by Peter McQueen on the Econfina River.
-Close to 40 Red Sticks were killed, and about 100 women and children were captured.^{[citation needed]} In the village, they found Elizabeth Stewart, the woman who had been captured in the attack (the Scott Massacre) on the supply boat on the Apalachicola River the previous November near modern Chattahochee, Florida.
-Having destroyed the major Seminole and black villages, Jackson declared victory and sent the Georgia militiamen and the Lower Creeks home.
-The remaining army then returned to Fort St. Marks.
+Jackson left Fort St. Marks to attack the Maroons who had fled from the Negro Fort to Bowlegs Town, along the Suwannee River.
+This was a village under chief Bolek's (aka "Bowlegs"), and there the Maroons had organized themselves under a Black Seminole leader named Nero, and reestablished their British military structure and defiant posture.
+It was this free black resistance which was the main target of the American attack.
+On 12 April, en route to the Suwannee the U.S. army and allied Native Americans led by William McIntosh, found and attacked a Red Stick settlement led by Peter McQueen on the Econfina River (see the Battle of Econfina River).
+Close to 40 Red Sticks were killed, and about 100 women and children were captured.
+During the battle, they found Elizabeth Stewart, the woman who had been captured in the attack (the Scott Massacre) on the supply boat on the Apalachicola River the previous November near modern Chattahochee, Florida.
+After a brief skirmish with the Maroons outside Bowlegs Town while the non-combatants fled, Jackson occupied the village for the night.
+In the dark, Robert Ambrister wandered into the American camp, assuming it was still in friendly hands, and was captured.
+Having broken the black resistance, destroyed the major Seminole villages, and captured the much hated pair of Britons supporting them, Jackson declared victory and sent the Georgia militiamen and the Lower Creeks home.
+The remaining army then returned to Fort St. Marks, with Ambrister in tow.